laurenthlee/Oh-Tour-Change-Log-Full-Version-/README.md

 - Uses `CONFIG.LINE_CHAR_LIMIT` (default `4900`) as a safe limit.
 - Splits long text by line (`\n`) when possible so each LINE message is readable.
-- Each chunk is sent using LINE Messaging API via push or broadcast.
+- Each chunk is sent via the LINE Messaging API using **push** to a group or **broadcast**.

 ---

 ### Robust header detection

-- Allows multiple header variations per field (English + Thai).
+- Supports multiple English/Thai header variants.
-- Uses both:
+- Uses:
   - `CONFIG.HEADERS` – primary expected header names
   - `CONFIG.ALT_HEADERS` – alternative header names
 - If required headers are missing, the script throws a clear error instead of silently failing.